cisagov/ScubaGear/baselines/powerbi.md

   with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant’s AAD.

-**Note**: Guest users are subject to restrictions to their experience that are controlled by the AAD administrator.
-If the Power BI tenant’s guest users will need to own and share Power BI content with others and manage workspaces as Power BI workspace Admins, Microsoft recommends changing the **Guest user permissions are limited** setting in AAD to allow these users to use people pickers within the Power BI UX.
-Since Power BI integrates natively with AAD, the AAD Baseline should be consulted for additional guidance on managing guest users.

 ### Policies
 #### MS.POWERBI.2.1v1
 Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.